Quantum Convolutional Neural Networks are Effectively Classically Simulable: Introduction

-Here we argue that the action of unitary QCNNs is simulable, not just on average but in the stronger sense of enabling successful training, by a classical algorithm enhanced with classical shadows~\cite{cerezo2023does}.
-That is, a quantum computer might be needed to obtain the shadows of the input data but there is no need to train the actual QCNN architecture on a quantum computer with a hybrid quantum-classical loop.
+Here we argue that the action of both tracing out- and measurement-based QCNNs is simulable, not just on average but in the stronger sense of enabling successful training, by classical algorithms enhanced with classical shadows~\cite{cerezo2023does}.
+Indeed, we do not merely conjecture that such a classical surrogate could work—we explicitly construct it, train it on standard classical and quantum datasets (up to $1024$ qubits), and observe comparable or improved classification accuracies compared to standard QCNNs.
+Importantly, the fact that such classical simulation requires classical shadows means that a quantum computer might still be needed (to perform measurements of the input data), but our construction fully avoids the need to train an actual QCNN architecture on a quantum computer with a hybrid quantum-classical loop.
 This substantially reduces both the depths of circuits and number of circuits that need to be run on the quantum device.
 In fact, a universal quantum computer may no longer even be needed if the quantum data can be obtained from an analogue quantum simulator or a more conventional quantum experiment.
 Importantly, we will see that our results also suggest that likely no quantum computer is needed at all in the case of classical data.